anodyne/docs/themeing.md

 - `jquery.ui.theme.css` – a stylesheet that provides support for certain jQuery functions

 :::note
-Unless the theme's CSS files are located in a global folder, you must update each CSS file within each section folder for your changes to appear across the website.
+Unless the theme's CSS files are located in a global folder, you'll need to update each CSS file within each section for your changes to appear across the site.
 Keep in mind that each section may have specific styling that does not exist in another section's CSS files, so copy/pasting entire CSS files is not recommended.
 :::

 :::tip